Matters of the HEART!!!

 A Word Of Gratitude!!

-Happiness cannot be traveled to, owned, earned, worn or consumed.
+Happiness cannot be traveled to, owned, earned, worn, or consumed.
 Happiness is the spiritual experience of living every minute with love, grace, and gratitude.”
 Denis Waitley

 The recent days have been very busy; they were filled with lot of contentment and with a sense of satisfaction.